When London Became An Island

 Soochong, Shoguns and the Saracen’s surveys

-The Saracen was to spend over two months in Hong Kong, during which time she was given as good an overhaul as could be provided by the developing naval dockyard.
+Prior to leaving for the Gulf of Siam the Saracen spent over two months in Hong Kong, during which time she was given as good an overhaul as could be provided by the developing naval dockyard.
 After being taken out of the water to enable her copper sheathing to be inspected it was found repairs were needed, a job which fell to the carpenter.
 The rest of the crew were put to work in the usual round of renovation.
 Guns were blackened, decks holystoned, storerooms whitewashed and woodwork scraped and oiled or painted.
 New running gear was received too so that by the end of December the ship must have looked almost as good as when she left Plymouth almost two years previously.
 Her store of fuel was topped up, at much lower cost than had she been a coal burning paddler like the Encounter, which was using the port facilities at the same time.
 The contents of the gunners store were also replenished, as were her water tanks and her food supplies.
-Unfortunately the victuals turned out to be of less than perfect quality.
+Unfortunately, the victuals turned out to be of less than perfect quality.

 Richards, although constantly busy with administrative matters, would have taken the opportunity to socialise with other officers of a similar rank when he could.
 One was Captain Wilson of the Winchester who had doubtless expressed his approval at having a island named after him, a marker of his presence in at least one Admiralty chart.
 In the fluid situation of the China Seas neither man knew where they would be in a month or two or if they would meet again after leaving harbour.
 But the fall of Sevastopol, celebrated by the Saracen with a Royal Salute, was clearly an important victory in the war against Russia and if it heralded the end of the conflict there would no more wild goose chases after elusive Tsarist frigates or landings at remote ports where the inhabitants had melted away into the forest.
 Some of the prisoners taken from the Diana were sent back to Britain on the Styx and would arrive just two days before the peace treaty was signed in the following March.
 Ironically, the Styx dropped anchor at Falmouth, where Krusenstern had called before setting out for the north Pacific.
 Experiences of Japan were bound to have been shared in conversation between Wilson and Richards too and perhaps both officers reflected on the difference between Hakodadi and Hong Kong.
 The orderly nature of the Japanese port mirrored the culture of a disciplined nation which lacked, just at that time, the means to defend itself from the West.
 Hong Kong, which relied on the power of the Royal Navy for security, had a quite different tone.
 The well constructed and well swept streets of Hakodadi were a marked contrast to those of Hong Kong.
 According to a report of the time, the island’s infrastructure left much to be desired with a shortage of drains and pavements but plenty of pigsties, cowsheds and stagnant pools.
 Hong Kong sounds much like one of the poorer quarters of a British city of the 1850s and it is hardly surprising it suffered from the same diseases.
 There would be a cholera outbreak in 1857 the same year as an outbreak in West Ham, a couple of miles from the Regents Canal.